Attendants: Stearns Stewart, Jim Regula, and Art Nemeth

 Hazardous Household Waste

-Rutland County Solid Waste District sponsors two Household Hazardous Waste days at the transfer station each year.
-This year those dates will be Saturday, June 10 and Saturday, October 14 from 8 a.m. to 10:30 a.m. each day.
+Rutland County Solid Waste District sponsors Household Hazardous Waste days at the transfer station each year.
+The next date will be Saturday, October 14 from 8 a.m. to 10:30 a.m. each day.
 Residents are allowed to bring their household hazardous waste free of charge to the transfer station.

 The Wallingford Transfer Station has Zero Sort recycling, so you no longer have to sort your recyclables.
 Just drop all your recyclables into in the Zero Sort bin.